Part of the Accessibility audit

 Why it matters

 One in four US adults has a disability.
-Screen reader users hear alt text read aloud to understand what an image shows.
-Without it, the image might as well not exist for them.
-That is not just an accessibility gap: it is a lost opportunity to communicate with part of your audience.
+Screen readers read alt text aloud so users know what an image shows.
+Without it, the image does not exist for them.
+That is a lost chance to reach part of your audience.

-Search engines also use alt text to understand images.
-Properly described images can appear in image search results, driving additional traffic.
-Missing alt text is one of the most common accessibility issues on the web, and one of the easiest to fix.
+Search engines use alt text to understand images too.
+Good alt text can put your images in Google Image results and bring in traffic you would not get otherwise.
+Missing alt text is one of the most common issues on the web, and one of the easiest to fix.

 How to fix it